 Now you can continue adding the Flow Wall panels ;-).

-Stay tuned for the final Laundry Room reveal and a special Flow Wall giveaway!
+Stay tuned for the final Laundry Room reveal.
 You don’t want to miss it!